IDT-ITI/Lightweight-Face-Detector-Pruning/README.md

 ## Citation

-If you our pruning method or pruned models useful in your work, please cite the following publication where this approach was proposed:
+If you find our pruning method or pruned models useful in your work, please cite the following publication where this approach was proposed:

 K. Gkrispanis, N. Gkalelis, V. Mezaris, "Filter-Pruning of Lightweight Face Detectors Using a Geometric Median Criterion", Proc.
 IEEE/CVF Winter Conference on Applications of Computer Vision Workshops (WACVW 2024), Waikoloa, Hawaii, USA, Jan.
 2024.